Ashby (film): Plot

-High-school nerd Ed Wallis (Nat Wolff) enters into a friendship with his neighbor, Ashby (Mickey Rourke), a retired CIA assassin who only has a few months to live.
+High-school nerd Ed Wallis enters into a friendship with his neighbor, Ashby, a retired CIA assassin who only has a few months to live.

 The film is a coming of age/approaching death comedy drama.

 Ashby initially tells Ed that he is a retired napkin salesman.
 Ed realizes he's more than that when he finds multiple passports with Ashby's photo, and cupboards full of weapons.

 Cast

 Production

 In June 2014, a casting call was held for extras.
-On June 27, 2014 as the production began on the film, more actors joined the film which include Michael Lerner, Kevin Dunn and Zachary Knighton.
+On June 27, 2014, as the production began on the film, more actors joined the film which include Michael Lerner, Kevin Dunn and Zachary Knighton.

 Filming

-Set in Virginia, the principal photography on the film began on June 22, 2014 in Charlotte, North Carolina and lasted for five weeks.
+Set in Virginia, the principal photography on the film began on June 22, 2014, in Charlotte, North Carolina and lasted for five weeks.
 On June 23, filming took place in Matthews, North Carolina.
 Almost 500 extras filled the football stadium at South Mecklenburg High School to film game scenes.